I was in tears on my neighbour’s doorstep

 Yeah, not the first thing you’d expect to read in a post about how to improve your sense of humour.

-I was standing at my next-door neighbours front door, laughing uncontrollably at the ridiculousness of what I was about to ask them.
-By the time they opened the front door, the tears were rolling down my cheeks and my chest hurt from belly laughing!
+It wasn’t because I’d watched a sappy movie.
+Nope, this was parrot-induced hilarity.
+I stood at my neighbour’s front door with tears gently falling down my cheeks as I contemplated the ridiculousness of what I was about to ask them.
+By the time they opened the front door, my chest hurt from belly laughing!

 The situation occurred some years ago when my previous parrot, Chico, climbed from the deck and into the branches of the enormous Frangipani tree in my garden.
 He got right up to the top, but he was struggling to find his way back down.
 No matter how much I encouraged him, he remained stuck.

-I needed to borrow my next-door neighbour’s ladder and climb the tree.
+I’d have to borrow my next-door neighbour’s ladder, climb the tree and rescue my wayward bird.

-As I walked around to my long-suffering neighbours, I wondered how I was going to explain that I needed their ladder to rescue my bird — from a tree!
+As I walked around to my long-suffering neighbours, I wondered how the heck I was going to explain that I needed their ladder to rescue my bird — from a tree!
 That’s when I started laughing.
+I stood at their door like some crazed lunatic, wiping my tears away with my sleeve.

 “Chico’s stuck up the tree!”

 “But he’s a bird”, said Bill, “can’t he fly down?”
-The question just made me laugh harder.
+The question just made me double up, to the point I could hardly breathe.
 I knew the situation was completely absurd — that’s what made it so hilarious.

 In the end, Bill gave up asking questions and just handed me the ladder.
-The incident no doubt added further evidence to support his opinion that the woman next door was completely crazy.
+The incident no doubt gave him further evidence to support his opinion that the woman next door was a complete nut-job.

 Even today, just writing about this event makes me laugh.